SectorCT/project-engine/README.md

 # projectEngine – Backend

 This repository contains the infrastructure for running asynchronous “build jobs” for projectEngine.
-Authenticated users can create a job, follow its progress over WebSockets, and fetch the final generated app artifact once it completes.
+Authenticated users can create a job, hold a real-time requirements conversation with the Client Relations agent over WebSockets, and follow the executive build once the agents start working.
+The final artifact is stored per user.

 ## Stack